Collective Bargaining Frequently Asked Questions

 What happens if the current collective agreement expires before a renewal agreement is reached?

+The terms and conditions of the collective agreement bridge and continue to apply beyond the expiry date, unless there is a strike or lockout in which case the terms and conditions cease to apply upon the beginning of a strike or lockout.
 During negotiations, university activities, including learning, research, teaching and other work continue as usual.
 It is common for negotiations to continue beyond the expiry date of a collective agreement as the representative bargaining teams work together towards a renewal agreement.
-At the U of A, the expired collective agreement terms continue to apply as long as work continues.

 Will I lose access to my university email account or CCID during the negotiations process?

-As with all employee entitlements, resources and accesses, employee university Gmail accounts and CCIDs continue as usual during negotiations as long as work continues.
+As with all employee entitlements, resources and accesses, employee university Gmail accounts and CCIDs continue as usual during negotiations.
 Employee entitlements would only be suspended if work stops due to a labour disruption (strike or lockout) involving their union.

 Student university Gmail accounts and student CCIDs are not impacted by the negotiations process.